JohnathanMarkSmith/johnathanmarksmith.github.com/index.md

 tagline: CONSULTING AND TECHNOLOGIES FOR BUILDING TOMORROW’S WORLD
 ---

+<div id="example1" class="target" title="The content of this tooltip is provided by the 'title' attribute of the target element.">hover </div>

 After over 25 years specializing in business technology I feel that I have the right to post some information on a blog.
 The following posts and information are just my views and only my views.
 If you don't like something that I posted please email me and I will address it.

+<div id="mycomments" title="This popup balloon is very configurable." class="target">blue blue blue</div>

 Here are some of my posts (check out the <a href="archive.html">archive page</a> for more posts):